Geometric pressure for multimodal maps of the interval: Pressure on periodic orbits

 Thus there are $n$ arbitrarily large such that there are in $T_n$ an abundance (the number exponentially tending to $\infty$ as $n\to\infty$) of fixed points for $f^n$, in particular an abundance of attracting or indifferent periodic orbits for $f$, all in $\hI_K$ provided $\delta$ is smaller than the gaps between the components of $\hI_K$, hence in $K$.
 This contradicts lack of attracting periodic orbits and the finiteness of the set of indifferent periodic orbits in $K$, see Remark~\ref{finite indifferent}.

 \

 As in \cite{PR-LS2} and \cite{BMS} we split $P_{\Per}$ in two parts.

 \begin{defi} Fix small $r>0$.
-We say that a periodic orbit $O\subset K$ of period $n \ge 1$ is {\it regular} (more precisely: regular with respect to $r$) if it is not indifferent (hence by BD it is hyperbolic repelling, see Remark~\ref{more periodic}), and there exists $p \in O$ such that $f^n$ is injective on $\Comp_p f^{-n}(B(p, r))$.
+We say that a periodic orbit $O\subset K$ of period $n \ge 1$ is {\it regular} (more precisely: regular with respect to $r$) if it is hyperbolic repelling and there exists $p \in O$ such that $f^n$ is injective on $\Comp_p f^{-n}(B(p, r))$.
 If $O$ is not regular, then we say that $O$ is {\it singular}. \end{defi}

-We denote by $\Per_n$ the set of all periodic points of period $n$ in $K$ and denote by $\Per_n^r$ the set of all points in $\Per_n \setminus \Indiff(f)$, whose periodic orbits are regular.
-Denote by $\Per_n^s$ the set of all other periodic points in $K$.
+We denote by $\Per_n$ the set of all periodic points of period $n$ in $K$ and denote by $\Per_n^{\reg}$ the set of all points in $\Per_n \setminus \Indiff(f)$, whose periodic orbits are regular.
+Denote by $\Per_n^{\sing}$ the set of all other periodic points in $K$.

 We shall first prove that

 We choose a finite $r/12$-dense set $A\subset K$ of points, safe (for an arbitrary $\delta$) and hyperbolic with common constants.